The Parish Community of Saint John ~ New York City

 We are a small parish in a time when mega-churches serve huge congregations.
 While many of our brothers and sisters are thinking 'bigger and bigger,' it is our place to continue to 'think small.'
 Smallness may be an icon of sorts, both among the churches and in the world in general.
 God's ways, certainly, are not our ways, and what is small and weak comes also from God.
 If you are interested in knowing more about The Parish Community of Saint John, please click on the "About Us" tab.

-Alternatively, of course, you can always stop by on Sunday morning at 10.30 for worship.
+Alternatively, of course, you can always stop by on Sunday afternoon at 4 PM for worship.

 If you want to contact any of the clergy, click on the "Contact Us Page" tab.